 Check out our interactive map and get the big picture of where we’re making a difference across our shorelines

-Spring class topics focus on ecosystems: estuaries, wetlands, geology, intertidal, Coast Salish tribal ecosystem management, marine biology, marine mammals, birds, forage fish, native plants.
+Spring class topics focus on ecosystems: estuaries, wetlands, geology, intertidal, Coast Salish tribal ecosystem management, marine biology, marine mammals, birds, forage fish, and native plants.
 Then, in the fall, we address human impacts on the natural ecosystems: ocean acidification, climate change, sea level rise, resource and fish/shellfish resource preservation, and a whole lot more!
 We structure the fall training to build upon spring topics and make sure we cover the ways we can all be a part of the solution.

 One of the favorite highlights of our training is the field trip opportunities.